bxparks/AceTime/README.md

 ### Dependencies

-The vast majority of the AceTime library has no dependency any other external libraries.
+The vast majority of the AceTime library has no dependency to any other external libraries.
 There is an optional dependency to [AceRoutine](https://github.com/bxparks/AceRoutine) if you want to use the `SystemTimeSyncCoroutine` and `SystemTimeHeartbeatCoroutine` classes for automatic syncing and freshening.
 (This is recommended but not strictly necessary).
-The `ace_time/hw/CrcEeprom.h` class has a dependency to the FastCRC library but the `CrcEeprom.h` file is not included by in the `AceTime.h` main header file, so you should not need FastCRC to compile AceTime.
+The `ace_time/hw/CrcEeprom.h` class has a dependency to the FastCRC library but the `CrcEeprom.h` file is not included in the `AceTime.h` main header file, so you should not need FastCRC to compile AceTime.
 (The `CrcEeprom.h` header file does not strictly belong in the AceTime library but many of my "clock" projects that use the AceTime library also use the